mwinb/VaporTs/README.md

 ## DocApp

 The DocApp class is responsible for binding all routes, methods, and middleware to an express application.
-It is recommended that any DocApp classes (many can be initialized for version control purposes) be instantiated at entry point of the application.

 ### Parameters: